LLynd/DL4LS24-IDK/README.md

 ## Running your own experiments (Pre - Training)

 To run experiments, You need to create a free account on WanDB.ai.

-- configs
-- necessary functions
+Experiments are controled by instances of the Config dataclass.
+In this config, you specify all the constants of a particular experiment, including the method, wandb project and test set split.
+To run the experiment you then parse the created config to the `run_experiment` function.
+In case this is your first time running the experiments on a particular machine, you will need to login into wandb.

 - example scripts
--

 ## Running inference on new data

 The results are saved in the results subfolder.